Home

 Subnet Mask: 255.255.255.0 = 11111111.11111111.11111111.00000000

-When you perform a bitwise AND between the IP address and the subnet mask, you get the network address:
+A bitwise AND of the IP address and the mask gives the network address:

 AND